 Contact a Linden Disorderly Persons Defense Lawyer Today

-Disorderly persons and petty disorderly persons defense attorney Edward S. Cooper understands that although disorderly persons charges are lesser criminal charges, they are still potentially life altering.
+Disorderly persons and petty disorderly persons defense attorney Edward S. Cooper understands that although disorderly persons charges are lesser criminal charges, they are still potentially life-altering.
 That is why our firm is dedicated to providing experienced and thorough legal protection for our clients facing criminal charges in Union County towns including Westfield, Linden, Elizabeth, Union, Plainfield, Scotch Plains, and all of Northern New Jersey.
-If you or a loved one is facing charges including drug offenses, DWI or DUI, traffic offenses, or any other disorderly persons charges, you do not need to fight these legal battle alone.
+If you or a loved one is facing charges including drug offenses, DWI or DUI, traffic offenses, or any other disorderly persons charges, you do not need to fight these legal battles alone.

-Contact us online or through our Linden offices by calling 98987987 today for a free and confidential consultation with a member of our experienced and qualified legal team regarding your disorderly persons or petty disorderly persons charges.
+Contact us online or through our Linden offices by calling 98987987 today for a confidential consultation with a member of our experienced and qualified legal team regarding your disorderly persons or petty disorderly persons charges.